EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 Both script files and data files are by default run through the [file preprocessor](/docs/input/preprocessor/).
 This provides programming capability in the script files.

-##### On the differences between fplot switches in a script file and on the command line
+##### On the differences between switches in a script file and on the command line
 {::comment}
-/docs/misc/fplot/#on-the-differences-between-fplot-switches-in-a-script-file-and-on-the-command-line
+/docs/misc/fplot/#on-the-differences-between-switches-in-a-script-file-and-on-the-command-line
 {:/comment}

 When commands are read from a script file, they can behave differently than when appearing on the command-line.